StarRealMan/SSVIO/README.md

 * Run following code

 ### Visual Reconstruction
-visual reconstruction app:
+* visual reconstruction app:
 ```
     ./run_visual_reconstruct
 ```
+map pointcloud data will be saved at {YOUR_DIRECTORY}/savings/map.pcd
 ### Saving Data
-photo shooting and data saving app:
+* photo shooting and data saving app:
 ```
     ./run_saving_data
 ```
-Press "t" to take photo and save at ./savings
+Press "t" to take photo and save at {YOUR_DIRECTORY}/savings

-Run at project directory
+* Run at {YOUR_DIRECTORY}
 ```
     bash ./removedata.sh
 ```
 to remove all the saved files

-### Feature matching and Pose optimization
+### Feature matching Pose optimization and frame jointment
-feature matching app:
+* feature matching app:
 ```
     ./run_feature_match
 ```